 If your small business accepts credit cards, you’re no doubt aware of credit card processing costs.
-Since almost everyone wants the ability to pay in with plastic instead of carrying cash, refusing to be paid in credit cards isn’t the best option.
-Instead, get a handle on what credit card processing fees you’re likely to be charged and how you can eliminate as many of them as possible.
+Since everyone wants to pay in with plastic rather than cash, refusing to be paid in credit cards isn’t the best option.
+Instead, get a handle on what credit card processing fees you’re likely to be charged; and how you can eliminate as many of them as possible.

-There are essentially three types of fees: transactional fees, situational fees, and fixed fees, and each of them is a little bit different.
+There are essentially three types of fees.
+These include transactional fees, situational fees, and fixed fees, and each of them is a little bit different.

-However, with each type of fee, you’ll be paying a base fee (or wholesale fee) which doesn’t vary from one merchant service to another, and then a markup fee, which is how your credit card processor can make a profit from your business.
+However, with each fee, you’ll be paying a base fee which doesn’t vary from one merchant service to another.
+You’ll also have a markup fee, which is how your credit card processor can make a profit from your business.

 Situational (or Incidental) Fees